Cannistra94/PetPredict/README.md

-# A Machine Learning Tool for MR to PET cross-modality prediction in brain imaging
+# An Explainable Machine Learning Tool for MR to PET Cross-Modality Prediction in Brain Imaging
-A tool for predicting PET parameters using MRI sequences as input.
+A tool for predicting PET parameters using MR sequences as input.
+The tool uses the MR images and their relative segmenation files as input, along with the corresponding numeric value of the PET metabolic parameter to be predicted.

 Usage: